lumi-openlcoud/opencloud-docs/zh/implementation/en-installation-and-configuration.md

 - **Screw installation mode**

-  1. Press on the position circled in the figure below with your thumb, then rotate counterclockwise to remove the base plate.
+  1.Press on the position circled in the figure below with your thumb, then rotate counterclockwise to remove the base plate.

   ![](http://cdn.cnbj2.fds.api.mi-img.com/cdn/aiot/doc-images/zh/implementation/installation-and-configuration/install_sensor_natgas3.png)

-  2. Select an appropriate installation position and use a pencil to make the drilling position.
+  2.Select an appropriate installation position and use a pencil to make the drilling position.

   ![](http://cdn.cnbj2.fds.api.mi-img.com/cdn/aiot/doc-images/zh/implementation/installation-and-configuration/install_sensor_natgas4.png)

-  3. Use an impact drill (bit diameter: 6mm) to drill a hole at the marked position, and then insert the expansion rubber stopper into the hole.
+  3.Use an impact drill (bit diameter: 6mm) to drill a hole at the marked position, and then insert the expansion rubber stopper into the hole.

-  4. Use apping screw to fix the base plate and press the body of the detector on the base plate, and then rotate clockwise to clip the detector into the base plate.
+  4.Use apping screw to fix the base plate and press the body of the detector on the base plate, and then rotate clockwise to clip the detector into the base plate.

   ![](http://cdn.cnbj2.fds.api.mi-img.com/cdn/aiot/doc-images/zh/implementation/installation-and-configuration/install_sensor_natgas5.png)

-  5. Use the attached adaptor to provide power input for the detector. r:rgb(;Jďż˝ďż˝
+  5.Use the attached adaptor to provide power input for the detector.

 - **Sticking installation mode**

-  1. Stick the double-sided 3M sticker in the box to the base plate on the back of the product (without removing the base plate).
+  1.Stick the double-sided 3M sticker in the box to the base plate on the back of the product (without removing the base plate).

-  2. Clean the surface of the installation position, remove the protective film and stick it to the installation position.
+  2.Clean the surface of the installation position, remove the protective film and stick it to the installation position.

-  3. Use the attached adaptor to provide power input for the detector.
+  3.Use the attached adaptor to provide power input for the detector.

 ##### Installation verification